snipekill/distributed-grep/README.md

-# Distributed Group Membership service
+# Distributed Group Membership Service

 This service maintains, at each machine in the system (at a daemon process), a list of the other machines that are connected and up.
 This membership list is a